History of the Great Barrier Reef

 1981: UNESCO World Heritage listing

-The reef was officially declared a World Heritage Site for its "outstanding universal value."
-It remains one of the only sites listed for both natural and cultural significance.
+The reef was declared a World Heritage Site for its “outstanding universal value” and is one of the few listed for both natural and cultural significance.

 Why it matters: International protections and visibility increased significantly after this designation.